adinasarapu/adinasarapu.github.io/_posts/2020-01-26-blog-kafka.md

 A Kafka producer is an object that consists of a pool of buffer space that holds records that haven't yet been transmitted to the server.

 <b>Figure 2</b>.
-Kafka producer and consumer  ([cloudblogs.microsoft.com](https://cloudblogs.microsoft.com/opensource/2018/07/09/how-to-data-processing-apache-kafka-spark/)).
+Relationship between [Kafka Components](https://medium.com/@kavimaluskam/start-your-real-time-pipeline-with-apache-kafka-39e30129892a).

 ![Producer](/images/kafka-producer-consumer.png)

+Kafka broker (a.k.a Kafka server/node) is the server node in the cluster, mainly responsible for hosting partitions of Kafka Topics, transferring messages from Kafka Producer to Kafka Consumer and, providing data replication and partitioning within a Kafka Cluster.

-The following is a producer command line to read data from standard input and write it to a Kafka topic.
+The following is a producer command line to read data from standard input and write it to a Kafka Topic.

 ```
 bash-4.4# ./kafka-console-producer.sh \